 While at Yale University School of Medicine, she took a year of training at the School of Organization and Management in order to develop a proficiency in administration, policy, strategic planning and business development.
 She wrote computer programs for automating sperm counting and sold them to industry.
 She has served on the Scientific Advisory Board of Health Care Ventures, a venture capital group specializing in biotechnology.

-Dr. Haseltine was on the Board of Directors of the American Association for the Advancement of Science and the Society for Gynecologic Investigation.
+Haseltine was on the Board of Directors of the American Association for the Advancement of Science and the Society for Gynecologic Investigation.
 She is currently a board member of the American Women in Science and the Older Women’s League.
-She has been recognized for her contributions in the field of women’s health & reproductive science by election to the Institute of Medicine (IOM) and by receiving a variety of accolades.
-These awards include the following: the Weizmann Honored Scientist Award; the American Woman’s Medical Association Scientist Award, the Advocacy Award from Research America for the Society for Women’s Health Research, and was named a Kilby Laureate.
-She was also not only honoree for a Health Hero of the American Health for Women Magazine , but also for a Prevention Magazine “Hall of Fame;” and Ladies’ Home Journal “Champions of Women’s Health.”
-She has received lifetime achievement awards from the United Nations Population Fund (UNFPA) and the from the Foundation for the History of Women in Medicine (FHWIM).
+She has been recognized for her contributions in the field of women’s health and reproductive science by election to the Institute of Medicine (IOM) and by receiving a variety of accolades.
+These awards include the following: the Weizmann Honored Scientist Award, the American Woman’s Medical Association Scientist Award, the Advocacy Award from Research!America for the Society for Women’s Health Research, and Kilby Laureate.
+She was also an honoree for Health Hero of the American Health for Women Magazine and for Prevention Magazine “Hall of Fame;” and Ladies’ Home Journal “Champions of Women’s Health.”
+She has received lifetime achievement awards from the United Nations Population Fund (UNFPA) and from the Foundation for the History of Women in Medicine (FHWIM).